russmckendrick/blog/content/tunes/2023-12-11-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 49?"
+title: "Stars' Indie-Pop Journey: Celestial Melodies to Captivate Your Senses"
 date: "2023-12-11"
 draft: false
-robotsNoIndex: true
+robotsNoIndex: false
 ShowRelated: false
 summary: "Embark on an indie-pop journey with Stars, where their celestial melodies will captivate your senses!"
 cover: